-CAI supports the growth of competition in the telecommunications and video programming marketplace among telephone, cable, satellite, television broadcast, wireless, fiber optics and other providers so community association residents have access to advanced, innovative services.
-Contracts binding owners regarding telecommunications' installations should be determined only after the association has transitioned from the developer control to the owners, while recognizing that the cost of initial developer-contracted installations of telecommunications wiring or other capital assets should be amortized over a commercially reasonable time frame.
-CAI opposes governmental regulation that would require community associations to permit telecommunications providers, video programming providers or individual association residents to install equipment or wiring on common property without prior association approval and control.
+TELECOMMUNICATIONS - CAI supports the growth of competition in the telecommunications and video programming marketplace among telephone, cable, satellite, television broadcast, wireless, fiber optics, and other providers so community association residents have access to advanced, innovative services.

+Contracts binding owners regarding telecommunications' installations should be determined only after the association has transitioned from developer control to the owners, while recognizing that the cost of initial developer-contracted installations of telecommunications wiring or other capital assets should be amortized over a commercially reasonable time frame.
+CAI opposes governmental regulation that would require community associations to permit telecommunications providers, video programming providers, or individual association residents to install equipment or wiring on common property without prior association approval and control.
 CAI also opposes any federal or state initiatives that would limit an owner-controlled community association's ability to enter into telecommunications or video programming contracts.
 CAI further supports regulation that prohibits anti-consumer provisions in vendor service contracts.

-TENANTS IN COMMUNITY ASSOCIATIONS

-CAI supports a balanced approach concerning the roll of tenants in community associations, including the integration of tenants into the community on an equal basis while protecting traditional property rights, including reasonable regulation of transient occupancy and tenant compliance with association standards.
+TENANTS IN COMMUNITY ASSOCIATIONS - CAI supports a balanced approach concerning the role of tenants in community associations, including the integration of tenants into the community on an equal basis while protecting traditional property rights, including reasonable regulation of transient occupancy and tenant compliance with association standards.

-THIRD PARTY LENDER FORECLOSURES

-The Community Associations Institute (CAI) endorses legislation that provides a fair and equitable foreclosure process by third party lenders that protect homeowners, property values, and the financial health of community associations.
+THIRD-PARTY LENDER FORECLOSURES - CAI endorses legislation that provides a fair and equitable foreclosure process by third-party lenders that protect homeowners, property values, and the financial health of community associations.

-TRANSITION OF COMMUNITY ASSOCIATION CONTROL FROM THE DEVELOPER TO HOMEOWNERS

-CAI recognizes that a successful transition is the responsibility of the owner-controlled Board charged with the fiduciary duty to investigate and assess both the finances and the physical development of the property after the developer has transferred title to the real property as well as association control.
+TRANSITION OF COMMUNITY ASSOCIATION CONTROL FROM THE DEVELOPER TO HOMEOWNERS - CAI recognizes that a successful transition is the responsibility of the owner-controlled board charged with the fiduciary duty to investigate and assess both the finances and the physical development of the property after the developer has transferred title to the real property as well as association control.
+Additional developer requirements may exist in other public policies; including reserve studies and building inspections and maintenance.